Douglas Corrigan: Transatlantic flier

 He landed at Baldonnel Aerodrome, County Dublin, on July 18, after flying 28:13 hrs.
 His provisions had been two chocolate bars, two boxes of fig bars, and a quart of water.

 Corrigan's plane had fuel tanks mounted ahead of his position, allowing him to see only out of the sides.
 He had no radio and his compass was 20 years old.
 The journalist H. R. Knickerbocker, who met Corrigan in Ireland after his arrival, wrote in 1941:

 Aviation officials sent a 600-word telegram to list the regulations broken by his flight (in a medium that encourages brevity by charging at a rate per word).
 Despite the extent of Corrigan's illegality, he received only a mild punishment; his pilot's certificate was suspended for 14 days.
 He and his plane returned to New York on the steamship Manhattan and arrived on August 4, the last day of his suspension.
 His return was marked with great celebration.
 More people attended his Broadway ticker-tape parade than had honored Lindbergh after his triumph.
 He was also given a ticker tape parade in Chicago.
-Later he met with US President Franklin D. Roosevelt at the White House.
+Later he met with United States President Franklin D. Roosevelt at the White House.

-He appeared as a contestant on the July 16, 1957 episode of US television panel show To Tell the Truth.
+He appeared as a contestant on the July 16, 1957 episode of the United States television panel show To Tell the Truth.